 Here’s a quick and easy breakdown:

 Some businesses are a perfect fit for recurring payments, others for recurring invoices, and some for both.
+Many modern businesses use a hybrid approach: recurring payments for “base” subscriptions and recurring invoices for “add-on” services or variable expenses.
 Take a look at the following examples and see if your business fits the bill.

-Recurring payments are a good fit for any company that requires a fixed payment on a regular cadence.
+Recurring payments are a good fit for any company that requires a fixed payment on a regular basis.

-• A company that offers a product for a monthly subscription and requires upfront payment.
-Great examples of this can be seen in the popular eCommerce subscription businesses like the meal prep kits such as HelloFresh or streaming services like Netflix.
+- A company that offers a product for a monthly subscription and requires upfront payment.
+Great examples of this can be seen in the popular ecommerce subscription businesses like the meal prep kits or streaming services.
 Recurring payments help subscription model companies immensely with subscription management.

-• As-a-service business models in general are a perfect fit for recurring payments.
-SAAS companies like Salesforce are an obvious example.
+- As-a-service business models in general are a perfect fit for recurring payments.
+SaaS companies are an obvious example.
 But there are many B2C versions of service providers.
-For instance gym memberships could be considered an as-a-service.
+For instance, gym memberships could be considered an as-a-service business.

-Recurring invoices are a good fit for companies who’s recurring charges may change slightly from month to month or generally use a usage-based billing method.
+Recurring invoices are a good fit for companies whose recurring charges may change slightly from month to month or generally use a usage-based billing method.
+While invoices work for variable hours, modern SaaS uses automated usage-based billing to pull payments based on real-time consumption data.

-• A company that is a provider of a variety of monthly services at a fixed price – like monthly landscape maintenance or IT support.
+- A company that is a provider of a variety of monthly services at a fixed price can use recurring invoicing, like monthly landscape maintenance or IT support.

 If you haven’t already incorporated these types of payments to your flow, consider the following benefits and see if this is the right fit for you.

-Recurring billing systems – both invoicing and payments – provide benefits to both your business and your customer.
+Recurring billing systems—both invoicing and payments—provide benefits to both your business and your customer.
 These benefits can even improve customer retention.
-If your business hasn’t yet implementing a billing process like this, take a look at these.
+If your business hasn’t yet implemented a billing process like this, take a look at these.

 Automation is a wonderful thing for business owners, especially when it comes to something as important as payments.
-By using the Stax Virtual Terminal’s functionality to send out your invoices or initiate your transactions, you can spend more time on what matters most to you.
-Plus, once the payment schedules are set on a recurring basis, you no longer risk forgetting to send an invoice or incorrectly keying in a customer’s payment information.
+By using the Stax virtual terminal’s functionality to send out your invoices or initiate your transactions, you can spend more time on what matters most to you.
+By using recurring schedules, you utilize securely vaulted tokens, which means your staff never sees or touches raw card data, significantly reducing your PCI scope and liability.

 Recurring billing models can truly enhance your customer relationships and reduce customer churn by completely streamlining the payment process.
 If you’re automatically charging their payment method or bank account, in particular, you completely remove the friction of paying.
 Customers can focus simply on the services they get from you, rather than thinking about the price tag.

 Setting up recurring payments and recurring invoices with Stax is simple.
-Simply set the schedule for the automation when you create the invoice – it’s that easy.
-Learn more about how the Stax Virtual Terminal can help your business grow.
+Stax enables you to manage the entire subscription lifecycle, including trial periods, mid-month upgrades (pro-rating), and automated renewal notifications.
+Learn more about how our virtual terminal can help your business grow.

 Q: What is the difference between recurring payments and recurring invoices?